 Is the Jewish soul immortal?
 Yes, tradition teaches us that if the proper procedures are followed, the Jewish soul is immortal.
 And the immortality is redundant.
 The soul of a departed loved one lives on in a vertical immortality in heaven and in a horizontal immortality as part of the collective of the Jewish people.

 This lilting and poetic passage does have a certain unique cadence, yet it seems to us in its words to be no more than a standard glorification of God, nothing about death or dying or the deceased.
 Why then is this prayer especially apropos for a mourner?
 Because reciting this heavenly angelic Aramaic praise is the epitome of a mystic’s liturgy.
 It is a stand-in enactment by the mourner on behalf of the departed loved one.
-The mourner stands in place in the synagogue and recites the words.Now to add some new thoughts on that the other horizontal dimension of the immortality of the Jewish soul, we ask why the requirement to recite the Kaddish for eleven months in the synagogue?
+The mourner stands in place in the synagogue and recites the words.Now to add some new thoughts on that the other horizontal dimension of the immortality of the Jewish soul, I ask why the requirement to recite the Kaddish for eleven months in the synagogue?
 Why the obligation on the mourner to lead the services in the public in the community?

 But acting in the mode of the mystic archetype, the mourner advances to the next level of mystical prayer.
 She is not just addressing God with the outpourings of her personal anxiety and vexation, but imagining that she is standing aloft in heaven, representing the soul of her beloved departed, knocking on heaven’s door to seek entry for that spirit into a secure, eternal place close to the divine light and near the warmth of God.